Is it true that strategic thinking introverts are inclined to be night owls?

 Night security jobs kept me in the game because they required little of me as I mastered my writing skills.

 And based on the data, I was in good company.

 Almost three-quarters (70%) of self-employed and business owners work past their bedtime.
 Half of the workers in total stay up late, while 1 in 3 is unable to finish work during regular hours (p.1).

 Although many strategic thinking introverts may not have formalized businesses, they operate as informal business owners as they move through their developmental stages to achieve their goals.

 Although Pickard-Whitehead seemed to refer to business owners working past business hours during the day, the same is true for strategic thinking introverts who use night jobs to pursue their entrepreneurial aspirations.

 I chose night security jobs to build my business because they did not require me to divert my focus away from my entrepreneurial pursuits.

-Generally, security jobs require that you make periodical patrols or monitor a company’s video surveillance, as well as observe, detect, and report any suspicious activities.
+Generally, security jobs require that you make periodic patrols, monitor a company’s video surveillance, and observe, detect, and report any suspicious activities.

 I could read and watch YouTube videos about digital marketing, improving my writing skills, and building a profitable business during the night.

 And this process did not negatively affect my job responsibilities.